TUM-Dev/VMP/README.md

 # VMP
-VMP is an open-source project that aims to reimplement the functionality of media streaming processors in software, using the GStreamer Multimedia Framework.
+VMP (Virtual Media Processor) is an open-source project that aims to reimplement the functionality of media streaming processors in software, using the GStreamer Multimedia Framework.